kubedl-io/kubedl/README.md

 - Set startup arguments `--workloads` in KubeDL container args when you do deploying.
 The value configuration is consistent with `WORKLOADS_ENABLE` env.

 - **[DEFAULT]** Only install the CRDs you need, KubeDL will automatically enables corresponding workload controllers, you can set `--workloads auto` or `WORKLOADS_ENABLE=auto` explicitly.
-This is a recommended approach.
+This is the default approach.

+Check [documents](./docs/startup_flags.md) for a full list of operator startup flags.

 ## Run an Example Job